Jupiter Is Going Direct & Good News Is Coming Your Way

-In 2022, Jupiter moved from Pisces to Aries and then back to Pisces (the sign it is currently residing in now) during the nearly four month retrograde cycle that began on July 28th.
-When Jupiter previously moved into Aries on May 10th, we felt confident, self-assured, and eager to take charge.
-On October 28th, Jupiter moonwalked into Pisces, taking us back to May.
+In 2022, Jupiter moved from Pisces to Aries and then back to Pisces (the sign it is currently residing in now) during the nearly four-month retrograde cycle that began on July 28.
+When Jupiter previously moved into Aries on May 10, we felt confident, self-assured, and eager to take charge.
+On October 28, Jupiter moonwalked into Pisces, taking us back to May.
 From that point on, we have been working on ways to improve the story and dream.
-Narayana Montufar, author of Moon Signs: Unlock Your Inner Luminary Power says, “as Jupiter wakes up in one of its favorite signs to be in, we can expect good news to hit our inbox.
+Narayana Montufar, author of Moon Signs: Unlock Your Inner Luminary Power says, “as Jupiter wakes up in one of its favourite signs to be in, we can expect good news to hit our inbox.
 An opportunity that didn't quite gel in the spring… could suddenly come through.”
 Now that Jupiter is moving direct in its home sign (Jupiter is the traditional planetary ruler of Pisces) we can expect to see growth on a granular, universal level (as well as personally).

 Advertisement

-Jupiter is moving ahead in direct motion on November 23rd—just moments after the new moon in Sagittarius is going to heighten the potency of the planet.
-Narayana says that the 23rd, “brims with promise, bringing a fabulous time to set intentions for the month ahead.”
-Luck, positivity, good vibes, and abundance is going to be free flowing from the universe.
+Jupiter is moving ahead in direct motion on November 23 — just moments after the new moon in Sagittarius is going to heighten the potency of the planet.
+Narayana says that the 23, “brims with promise, bringing a fabulous time to set intentions for the month ahead.”
+Luck, positivity, good vibes, and abundance is going to be free-flowing from the universe.
 Travel, school, information, and optimism will become easier, swift, and chiller.
-Generosity and kindness are on the forefront of everyone’s minds—which could translate to great deals and presents being bought for us by friends and family on Black Friday (or vice versa).
+Generosity and kindness are at the forefront of everyone’s minds—which could translate to great deals and presents being bought for us by friends and family on Black Friday (or vice versa).
 This could translate to cool holiday gifts that we want and will be grateful for.

 Stay tuned for greatness!